 Through the Explore-Understand-Do method Skills Lab 3 also aims to bring about a deeper understanding of safety related concepts and topics by explaining, discussing and practising the content of the core course 'Case Study Fukushima'.

 Each student will also have an individual student-tutor meeting.

-A portfolio will be used to monitor and assess the students’ skills development and study progress.
-Students will collect their academic and professional skills assignments, assessments and (self-)reflection reports in this portfolio.
-Students will regularly discuss and reflect on their progress with each other and their tutor.
+Various assignments will be used to monitor and assess the students’ skills development and study progress.
+Students will regularly discuss and reflect on their progress and performance with each other and their tutor.

 Mode of instruction